ThePerfectComputer/FastWaveBackend/README.md

 # A High performance, VCD Parser written in Rust

+x/z value parsing currently fails in ``cargo test``.

+A fix is coming.

 ## Current Features
  - pretty fast, parses 3.04 GB VCD file in ~62s on M1 Macbook Air.